TylerVanderLey/Bankruptcy-Analysis/README.md

 # Bankruptcy-Analysis
-An analysis of the LoPucky bankruptcy dataset, attempting to build a model that predicts bankruptcy costs.
+An analysis of the LoPucki bankruptcy dataset, attempting to build a model that predicts bankruptcy costs.